EU a hive of opportunity – two more data centres opened in Europe

-Rackspace’s announcement means the company now has 12 data centres around the world, with its newest tailored to meet the demand of customers that require managed private clouds and hosting on fully managed VMware environments.
+Rackspace's announcement means the company now has 12 data centers around the world, with its newest tailored to meet the demand of customers that require managed private clouds and hosting on fully managed VMware environments.

 “This move allows us to serve our customers in Germany, Switzerland and Austria, as well as the broader European Union (EU), who require their data to be stored in the continent of Europe and within the EU,” says Cotton.

 “Rackspace can now provide end-to-end infrastructure and data management services in Germany and the EU with private cloud solutions in our Frankfurt data center and public cloud solutions, with our leading public cloud partners like Google and Microsoft.

 The company also cited EU and Swiss data protection regulations as part of the reason for its opening in Frankfurt.

 “We're proud to support our rapidly growing German customer base with our new data center,” says Rackspace VP of DACH, Alex Furst.